Hotels in Hartford, Connecticut

 Which hotels in Hartford, Connecticut have suites or extra space?

-Which hotels in Hartford, Connecticut have an in-room kitchen or kitchenette?
+Which hotels in Hartford, Connecticut have a full in-room kitchen?

 Ready to book in Hartford?